 Like humans, dogs are vulnerable when going to the toilet and is not a time to be interrupted.
 Just like we check for locks, chis just want to be careful.

-For chis, finding the right pee spot takes time, not just because of the safety reasons, but also to find the best place to mark their territory.
+Finding the right pee spot takes time, not just because of the safety reasons, but also to find the best place to mark their territory.
 Peeing is a scented message left for other dogs to point out that they have been there.

 It is important that information (pee) gets noticed in the dog world and is just like humans wanting to graffiti in noticeable areas.
 If you’re getting frustrated that your pup is taking ages to go, be patient, they just want to boost their social status.

-3. Kicking Up Dirt
+3. Kicking up dirt

 While it may get them covered in mud, resulting in a bath, or mess up your flower beds, kicking up dirt is just a way of your chi making a name for themselves.
 Dogs don’t just pee for health reasons, they want to mark their territory and tell the dog world; ‘I own this place’.